A WORLD RECORD KEEPING ROBIN BACKHAUS FROM OLYMPIC GOLD

 BOB KARSTENS: A LOCAL HARLEM GLOBETROTTER … IN REDLANDS?

-Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
-From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open, plus NCAA Final Four connections, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling San Bernardino County city that sits between Los Angeles and Palm Springs on Interstate 10 has its share of sports connections.
+A Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
+From pro football’s Super Bowl to baseball’s World Series, from dynamic soccer’s World Cup to golf’s and tennis’ U.S. Open, major auto racing, plus NCAA Final Four connections, Tour de France cycling, more major tennis like Wimbledon, tiny connections to that NBA and a little NHL, major college football, Kentucky Derby, aquatics and Olympic Games, that sparkling little city sits around halfway between Los Angeles and Palm Springs on Interstate 10.
 It is a reality that almost every major sport, plus a bunch of others, can be connected to Redlands.
 This story’s connector has connected in a far away expectation anyone could imagine. – Obrey Brown

 BACK IN THE LATE 1990s, an older man was spotted shooting baskets at the outdoor courts at Redlands High School.
 A few feet away, a high school baseball game was about to take place.
 The man shooting baskets, who looked around his 80s, was shooting hook shots from half court.
 Repeat that: Hook shots from half court.
 A man in his 80s?
 Remarkably, if they didn’t swish through the net, his shots at least hit the rim.